This marijuana recipe puts the pot in potstickers.

 This is one of those unusual marijuana recipes that actually works well using crumbled marijuana bud (also known as flowers).
-That's right, no need to infuse marijuana butter or oil or use hash or kief to make this marijuana recipe, but be sure to decarboxylate first.
+That's right, no need to infuse marijuana butter or oil or use hash or kief to make this delicious marijuana pot stickers recipe, but be sure to decarboxylate first.

 This is one of the most versatile of marijuana recipes as you can serve the dumplings pan-fried with soy sauce for dipping, or drop them into simmering chicken stock for a Wonton Soup that packs a cannabis infused punch.

 A note about the Dosage for the Marijuana Pot Stickers recipe!

 This recipe will have about 30 mg THC per serving IF you use average cannabis (10% THC).
 To adjust the dosage up or down for your personal needs and to reflect the strength of the marijuana you are cooking with, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).

 Marijuana Recipes: POT Stickers